charlie-vf/the-hobbit-game/README.md

 - Light purple #870fcc is used for the game title and the Play Game button background
 - Dark purple #370753 is used for the Play Game button border
+- Black #000000 was used in the background so it blends with the terminal
+- White #ffffff was used for the Play Game button text

 ### **Font**